An index finger sprain can be serious and disabling, but usually that need not be so.

 It's right and proper to start doing more as healing occurs, but with a degree of wisdom and patience; otherwise setbacks occur.

-If the range of motion on an injured joint is not restored, the refreshment of the synovial fluid becomes limited, inhibiting the flow of fresh nutrients and oxygen to the cartilage lining the joint; and the build of waste products of cartilage metabolism.
+If the range of motion of an injured joint is not restored, the refreshment of the synovial fluid becomes limited, inhibiting the flow of fresh nutrients and oxygen to the cartilage lining the joint; and there's a build up of waste products of cartilage metabolism; critical in the treatment of an index finger sprain.

 These two potent forces lead quite quickly to what is known as immobilisation arthritis, and the joint becomes permanently stiff and painful.